 Now we are ready to launch the Binder

 Now we can sit back, have a beer, and wait for it to be done.
 The process of building everything may take a long time.
-After everything is done we’ll get a link that we can share with other researchers.
+After everything is done we’ll get a link to share with other researchers.

-In this tutorial we have learned how to set up git, use GitHub together with Binder for Reproducible data visualization.
-Furthermore, we used ggplot2, ggmap and osmdata for the visualizing Google location data in RStudio.
-This RStudio online, a long with the GitHub repository we created, can be found online here.
+In this tutorial, we have learned how to set up git, use GitHub together with Binder for Reproducible data visualization.
+Furthermore, we used ggplot2, ggmap, and osmdata for visualizing Google location data in RStudio.
+This RStudio online, along with the GitHub repository we created, can be found online here.